 Named after the medieval mostari (bridge keepers), Mostar, in the southwest of Bosnia, is the fifth-largest city in the country and rivals Sarajevo as Bosnia’s most-popular tourist attraction.

 Just a 2.5-hour drive to transverse the 50 miles to Mostar from Dubrovnik makes it a must-do day trip.
-Take note that Bosnia and Herzegovina is currently not part of the European Union so make sure you have your passport if driving in from another country like Croatia.
+Take note that Bosnia and Herzegovina are currently not part of the European Union so make sure you have your passport if driving in from another country like Croatia.

 - History of Mostar

 - Best Time to Visit Mostar

 - Kravice Waterfalls

 Prior to the war, Bosnia and Herzegovina was part of the former Republic of Yugoslavia.
 The city was a major industrial and tourist center and prospered economically during the time of the Socialist Federal Republic of Yugoslavia.
 After Bosnia and Herzegovina declared independence from Yugoslavia in April 1992, the town was besieged by the Yugoslav People’s Army.

 In early 1993 the Croat–Bosniak War escalated and by mid-April 1993 Mostar had become a divided city.
 Fighting broke out in May when both sides of the city came under intense artillery fire.
 The city was divided along ethnic lines and in November, the iconic medieval Stari Most bridge was destroyed.

 The conflict ended with the signing of the Washington Agreement in 1994 and the Bosnian War ended with the Dayton Agreement in 1995, but not before 2,000 lives were lost.

 The Bosnian War left its mark on Mostar.
 Abandoned buildings riddled with bullet holes and graffiti mar the city, leaving a message of the past oppression.